francescococetta/winter_school_sea-ice/tutorial.md

 - clone the github directory from https://github.com/CICE-Consortium/Icepack
 - create a conda environment from the .yml file provided in ~/Icepack/configuration/scripts/machines/environment.yml
 - create a case of study by running
-      ./icepack.setup --case test0 --mach conda --env macos
+      ./icepack.setup --case test0 --mach conda --env linux
-- A folder with the name of your test is created in ~/Icepack/; icepack_in is the file containing the icepack namelist
+- A folder with the name of your test is created in ~/Icepack/.
+Youn can compile the case by running ./icepack_build.
+The environmental variables are included in icepack.setting and icepack_in contains the Icepack namelist.
+In the first file, define the folder where you wanto to run Icepack through the variable ICE_RUNDIR.